John Brown Farm, Tannery & Museum

-John Brown Farm, Tannery & Museum, 17620 John Brown Rd., Guys Mills, PA 16327, is a historic archaeological site located in Richmond Township, Crawford County, Pennsylvania.
+John Brown Farm, Tannery & Museum is a historic archaeological site located in Richmond Township, Crawford County, Pennsylvania.
 The tannery was built in 1825 by famed abolitionist John Brown (1800–1859), who lived on the site from 1825 to 1835.
 The tannery was about 0.25 miles from the new Pennsylvania and Ohio Canal.

 The tannery was a major stop on the Underground Railway; Brown helped some 2,500 slaves during this period.
 The site includes the ruins of the tannery, a one-story, rectangular structure measuring 55 by 22 feet.
 There was a hidden, well-ventilated room in the barn for the fugitive slaves.